Target Tones and Enclosures - 58 Guitar Patterns

 3 note enclosures

-There are a lot of possibilities to enclosure a chord tone using three notes.
+There are a lot of possibilities to enclose a chord tone using three notes.
 A few examples of how it would apply to the root of a G7 chord are represented below.
-Be sure to use this concept of targeting with all the other chord tones (third, fifth and seventh) of any chord type.
+Be sure to use this concept with all the other chord tones (third, fifth and seventh) of any chord type.

 Chord root - 3 note enclosure